bamos/cv/README.md

 ## About.
-This repo contains code to generate my [my curriculum vitae](http://bamos.io/cv).
+This repo contains the source I use to automatically generate [my curriculum vitae](http://bamos.io/cv) as a webpage and PDF from YAML and BibTeX input.

-The data is stored in the YAML file [cv.yaml][cv.yaml] and BibTeX file [publications.bib][publications.bib], and the rest of the scripts and templates output Markdown and LaTeX code to produce the webpage and PDF on my website.
+[generate.py][generate.py] is a Python 3 script that reads from [cv.yaml][cv.yaml] and [publications.bib][publications.bib]

-[generate.py][generate.py] is a Python 3 script that reads from [cv.yaml][cv.yaml] and outputs LaTeX and Markdown by using Jinja templates.
+and outputs LaTeX and Markdown by using Jinja templates.

-The scripts [blog-info.py][blog-info.py] and [github-info.py][github-info.py] are Python 3 scripts that produce statistics about my blog and github account to include in my CV.
+The scripts [blog-info.py][blog-info.py] and [github-info.py][github-info.py] are Python 3 scripts that produce statistics about my blog and github account.

 ## How to run.
 The dependencies are included in `requirements.txt` and can be installed